 Following another breach of bail, the defendant is re-remanded into custody on 23rd January 2017.
 The CTL now expires on 7th March 2017.
 However, the case is allocated to the Crown Court on 23rd January.
 A 182 day CTL now applies, less the time in custody of the magistrates' court.
 The days in custody are the previous 12 and the day of the remand on 23rd January.
 (Note: As it is not the initial remand, it is counted.)
 Therefore a total of 13 days are subtracted from the 182 (leaving 169 days).
 The CTL now expires on 11th July 2017.

 A defendant appears before the magistrates' court on 2nd January 2017 charged with rape.
 There are further inquiries to be made and, unusually, he is remanded in custody back to the magistrates' court to the 9th January.
-The indictable only (182 day) CTL applies and starts on 2nd January 2017 (remember, it is counted from the 3rd as the first day is discounted which the calculator does automatically for you).
+The indictable only (182 day) CTL applies and starts on 2nd January 2017 (but counted from the 3rd as the first day is discounted).
 On 9th January, he is sent to the Crown Court.
 The CTL is 182 days from 2nd January: i.e. 3rd July 2017.
 The time in custody in the magistrates' court is taken into account and subtracted.
 The easiest way to calculate this date is to calculate the 182 days from the date of the first remand.

 A defendant appears before the magistrates’ court on 2nd January 2017 charged with armed robbery.
 The magistrates send him to the Crown Court on that day.
 The (182 day) CTL expiry date is 3rd July 2017.